 Safety First

 Summertime is a great time to get out and enjoy the weather, but it’s also important to remember that our pets need some extra safety precautions during these months.
-Make sure you take steps like using pet-safe lawn fertilizer, checking for ticks, keeping your pet away from hot cement and ensuring they have proper identification in case of an escape. being proactive and taking these simple steps, you can help ensure your furry friend stays safe and healthy all summer long.
+Make sure you take steps like using pet-safe lawn fertilizer, checking for ticks, keeping your pet away from hot cement and ensuring they have proper identification in case of an escape.
+By being proactive and taking these simple steps, you can help ensure your furry friend stays safe and healthy all summer long.
 Have you taken any of these precautions with your pet?
 Have any more to add to the list?
 Let us know in the comments.